The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Sample results

 In \pytppp, the impact parameter is by default chosen according to an exponentially falling overlap function, while in \angantyr it is determined by the fluctuations and opacity functions in \eqsref{eq:gammadist} -- \eq{eq:varyT0}, and it is not straight forward to translate directly between the two.
 In principle one could try to implement the \angantyr distribution as an option in the \pytppp MPI machinery, which then would require a full retuning to \pp\ data.
 Here we have decided to instead implement a simple scaling factor, $b\sub{scale}$, so that for absorptive (non-diffractive) events,

 which is set to a value ensuring that \angantyr gives approximately the same results as \pytppp for typical \pp\ minimum-bias observables.
 In \figref{fig:ppmb} we see that our tuned value of $b\sub{scale}=0.85$ fairly well reproduces the \pytppp results and gives approximately the same level of agreement with data.
+For comparison, the figure also shows the effect of varying this scale to $b\sub{scale} = 1.0$ and $0.7$, as indicated in the parenthesis in the figure legend.